Moonbeam69/Moonbeam69/README.md

 <!--
 **Moonbeam69/Moonbeam69** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

 I've managed test automation-first approaches and CICD pipelines on a few of my last projects.
-The practical & commercial realities (read limitations) of these programmes has compelled me to setup my own project and experiment will tools, approaches and setups that will benefit in future.
+The practical & commercial realities (read limitations) of these programmes has compelled me to setup my own project and experiment will tools, approaches and setups that will help me (and may help you!) in future.

 ## CICD demo: